vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/info.md

 ::: tip

-When setting default author in themeConfig, you can set `false` to prevent showing the default author.
+When setting default author in theme options, you can set `false` to prevent showing the default author.

 :::